 Look After You

 The most important thing is to look after yourself.
-Life will always be stressful at times.
-The challenges we face can evolve.
-By learning these 10 simple ways to reduce stress, you’ll avoid being overwhelmed.
+Life will always be stressful at times, and the challenges we face can evolve.
+By learning these 10 simple ways to reduce stress, you can avoid getting overwhelmed.

 If you’re under stress, take the time to recognise it and question why.
 Try observing it rather than being consumed by it.
 Knowing how to cope with stress can build your confidence, and in time the lows won’t feel so severe.